What is ESAS?

 Equally Safe at School (ESAS) has been developed by Rape Crisis Scotland in partnership with the University of Glasgow.
 It was designed and piloted in several schools in Scotland with support from Zero Tolerance and a wide range of other voluntary and statutory partners and stakeholders.

-It is designed for secondary schools to take a holistic approach to preventing gender-based violence, consistent with the Scottish Government’s Equally Safe strategy to prevent and eradicate violence against women and girls.
+It is designed for secondary schools to take a holistic approach to preventing gender-based violence, consistent with the Scottish Government’s and COSLA's Equally Safe strategy to prevent and eradicate violence against women and girls.

 The Equally Safe definition of gender based violence: